Mugunthanraju/Bug-Analyzer/README.md

 ### Steps to use this repository :

-1. Store the all input CSV files in Input directory
+1. Store all the input CSV files in Input directory
-2. Install all the required python libraries which is listed above.
+2. Install all required python libraries which is listed above.
 3. If report database is not generated then Run the report.py using the command: `python report.py` .
 4. Run the app.py using the command: `python app.py` , now local server as been started.
 5. Then open the browser and search `http://127.0.0.1:5000/` which shows the Category table output in display and if you want to see the Sub-Category then go to `http://127.0.0.1:5000/sub` .